kcd83/Quickstart-Docker-tutorial/README.md

     exit

 This will pull the alpine image if you don't already have it.
 This is a minimal image commonly used because of its small size (try listing images again).
 It does not contain bash which is why we use the simpler bourne shell (`sh`).

+## Building and modifying a container

+Editing file and packages inside seems like a good idea, try appending a message to the default webpage of nginx to be visible at: http://localhost:9000

+    docker container exec -i -t myweb bash cd /usr/share/nginx/html
+    echo 'Hello' >> index.html
+    exit

+Or instead run do it in one line.

+    docker container exec myweb bash -c 'echo Howdy >> /usr/share/nginx/html/index.html'

+This change will show up in the browser, however it is normal practice to replace containers so spin up our container again.

+    docker container kill myweb
+    docker container run --rm -d --name myweb -p 9000:80 nginx

+Now we have a new instance and our modification is lost, check your browser.

+To build our own version we will add layers to nginx, create a `Dockerfile` containing:

+    FROM nginx

+    RUN echo "<p><i>Built at $(date)</i></p>" >> /usr/share/nginx/html/index.html

+Build it with a custom name (`--tag`, despite being "name and optionally a tag").
+The trailing `.` is the path to the build context directory containing our file.

+    docker image build -t helloworld .

+List the images and you will see our image with the default tag of `latest`.

+    docker image list helloworld

+Note the full naming scheme is `<[registry address]>/<[user or project]>/<image name>[:<tag>]` and repository is fully qualified image name excluding the tag.

+    docker container stop myweb
+    docker container run --rm -d --name myweb -p 9000:80 helloworld

+In the browser you will see our build date time appended to the bottom.

 ## Commands to learn